ArdaTrkmnoglu/dsa-intro/README.md

 # dsa-intro

-This folder includes some DSA introductory files in Java, for educational purposes.
+This folder consists of some DSA introductory files in Java, for educational purposes.

 ## I love Ayda Aytimur.